rezapasalar/admin-panel-rtl/README.md

 # admin-panel-rtl
-This is the admin panel for Persian websites....
+This is the admin panel for Persian websites.

 ## Install Package
 composer require rezapasalar/admin-panel-rtl